douglaswaugh/blog-posts/duplication-and-abstraction.md

 Duplication and Abstractions
 ===

 A lot of developers know that they shouldn't duplicate code.
-It makes logical sense.
-You don't want to have to maintain the same code in multiple places because if it needs to change you have to hunt through the code base trying to find it, you'll likely have to write multiple tests to cover the same piece of logic, and you may find the duplicated logic starts to deviate over time leading to different behaviours which may be bugs.
+It makes logical sense; you don't want to have to maintain the same logic in multiple places because if it needs to change you have to hunt through the code base trying to find it, you'll likely have to write the same test multiple times, and you may find the duplicated logic starts to deviate over time leading to different behaviours which may be bugs.

-However I believe that developers (I suppose I'm really talking about my past me here!) can focus on removing duplication by any means necessary, which, whilst solving the problem of the code being in more than one place, doesn't always produce a pleasing design full on reusable abstractions.
+However I believe that developers (I suppose I'm really talking about past me here!) can focus on removing duplication by any means necessary, which, whilst solving the problem of the code being in more than one place, doesn't always produce a pleasing design full on reusable abstractions.

 *TODO: I need to read to rest of Don't Repeat Yourself and Orthogonality sections of The Pragmatic Programmer again to make sure I'm right about this, but...*

 In fact, Andy Hunt and Dave Thomas who introduced the concept in [The Pragmatic Programmer][], which is an excellent book and I encourage those who haven't read it to do so, spend a long time explaining different types of duplication and the ways they can arise, but they don't offer any advice on how you should get rid of the duplication.

-What I want to draw attention to is the link between abstractions and duplication that Steve Smith talk's about.
+What I want to draw attention to is the link between abstractions and duplication that Steve Smith talks about.
 Steve Smith, in his entry to the book [97 Things Every Programmer Should Know][], says:

 > The developer who learns to recognize duplication, and understands how to eliminate it through appropriate practice and proper abstraction, can produce much cleaner code than one who continuously infects the application with unnecessary repetition.

 Removing abstraction through appropriate practice and proper abstraction.
 It's this link between duplication and abstraction which I think holds the key to improving our designs.
 One way our designs can improve is by replacing duplication with appropriate abstractions.

 The hardest thing about this advice is there is no process you can follow to create the perfect abstraction, it really is were the art and creativity come in to computer programming and design.
 The best guidance we have available are hueristics that describe what a good abstraction might look like, and others that indicate where we might be missing an abstraction.
 Repeated code is an example of the latter.
 It is a signal that we might be missing an abstraction.
 If we find an abstraction that enables us to remove the duplication, we can replace the duplication with that abstraction.
 However, if we naively remove the duplication, we may couple concepts together and reduce the reusability of our code.

 Removing duplication the right way
 ---

-Joe B Rainsberger, otherwise known as JBrains, has interesting video about finding abstractions in the episdoe [A Long Look Down the Road (paywall)][], part of his [The World's Best Intro to TDD][].
-In the video he thinks out loud so you can really understand the thought process he goes through.
+Joe B Rainsberger, otherwise known as JBrains, has an interesting video about finding abstractions in the episdoe [A Long Look Down the Road (paywall)][], part of his [The World's Best Intro to TDD][].
+In the video he thinks out loud so you can really understand the thought process he goes through which I have made an effort to document below.

 The class that is the focus of the video, `ConsoleDisplay`, is so small that you might think that there is nothing to refactor in it, or that it doesn't need refactoring, or at least is not warrented given his progress with the project in the series.
 You may be right about the latter, as Joe himself conceeds, but it is an interesting exercise none-the-less.

+`ConsoleDisplay` is a simple class that formats a number of different messages that a till/checkout might require.
+The state we start with is as such:

 ```java
 public class ConsoleDisplay {